 Sources for Printing Your Travel Photos

-Snapfish and Shutterfly have also been around for a long time and often have great deals. it’s worth comparing prices for prints across a few of these, and then pick one and stick with it.
+Snapfish and Shutterfly have also been around for a long time and often have great deals.
+It’s worth comparing prices for prints across a few of these, and then pick one and stick with it.
 The last thing you want to do is try to remember who you uploaded your photos with.
+While these sites are usually popular to create photo books and photo albums, you can opt for full-size photos for displays.

 The HP Sprocket Select Photo Printer is possibly the best thing I’ve seen to bring with you on the go.
 Full-color photos and Bluetooth allow you to print images on the go.
 It’s only 3.5 by 5 inches long, so it’s perfect to keep in your purse or camera bag.
 I like the idea of using this printer to use as thank you cards when you’re traveling as well.